 - Google Cloud Platform Console

-When you create a bucket or list buckets using Google Developers Console, you must select a project before you can complete either of these actions.
+When you create a bucket or list buckets using Google Cloud Platform Console, you must select a project before you can complete either of these actions.
 For more information, see Creating a bucket.

 -pflag to specify a project.
 No other gsutil commands require you to specify a project.